 Our Fight to Keep the Law Free

-We serve over 700,000 users every month from all over the US
+We serve the law for free to over 900,000 people every month from all over the US

 “Beyond doubt, state laws are not copyrightable.”